 Full-time undergraduate students with a cumulative GPA of 3.0 or higher are eligible to submit a grant proposal.
 Applicants must be performing or planning to perform research with a College of Science faculty member.
 See application for more details about eligibility.

-Through the generosity of Dr. Brian and Gayle Hill, the College of Science is able to award Hill Undergraduate Research Fellowships to eight students this year.
 After a competitive application process, we're pleased to announce that the following students have been selected to receive these fellowships:

 - Kally Arnzen, for the project "Slime microbiome community assembly dynamics in Galápagos land snails" (Dr. Christine Parent, mentor)